GaloisInc/adapt/Ingest/Language.md

 * a size (*prov-tc:size*).
 Natural number
 * an attribute that names the source of the information provided (*prov-tc:source*).
 String
 * access permissions (*prov-tc:permissions*).
 String (for now)
-* an indication of trustworthiness of the artifact, that is, to what extent the artifact's integrity is attested by a trusted authority (*prov-tc:trustworthiness*).
+* an indication of trustworthiness of the artifact, that is, a confidence assessment that the artifact's integrity is attested by a trusted authority (*prov-tc:trustworthiness*).
 Real in range [0..1]
-* an indication of the privacy sensitivity of the artifact, that is, to what extent leakage of the artifact to non-owners is a security failure (*prov-tc:privacyLevel*).
+* an indication of the privacy sensitivity of the artifact, that is, a confidence assessment of the extent to which leakage of the artifact to non-owners is a security failure (*prov-tc:privacyLevel*).
 Real in range [0..1]
-* an indication of the integrity sensitivity of the artifact, that is, to what extent modification of the artifact by non-owners is a security failure (*prov-tc:integrityLevel*).
+* an indication of the integrity sensitivity of the artifact, that is, a confidence assessment of the extent to which  modification of the artifact by non-owners is a security failure (*prov-tc:integrityLevel*).
 Real in range [0..1]

 ```
 entity(ex:createExe, [